About Erik Seidel

 Festa Al Lago II and III were both kind to Seidel in 2004, when the poker pro landed a win in the $2,500 No-Limit Hold'em and $3,000 No-Limit Hold'em Final Day events.
 He also took fourth in the Doyle Brunson No-Limit Hold'em Poker Championship that year.
 In 2005, Seidel celebrated his seventh gold bracelet win in the $2,000 No-Limit Hold'em event, which earned him $611,795.

 His eighth victory came at the end of an almost-disappointing 2007 WSOP, where Seidel won the last tournament before the Main Event: the No-Limit Deuce-to-Seven Triple Draw Lowball with re-buys, for which Seidel raked $538,835.

-With such success has come great rewards, including sponsorship with Full Tilt Poker, for whom he appeared in a series of television advertisements.
+With such success has come great rewards, including of course his long-time sponsorship with Full Tilt Poker which ended with the events of Black Friday in 2011.